 So if you set your expectations right and use the discount codes available, you can steal yourself a bargain.

-I will definitely be a customer of AutoDoc again in the near future, probably for parts for XPO!
+I will definitely be a customer of AutoDoc again soon, probably for parts for XPO!